oracle-devrel/formula-ai-2022-hackathon/challenges/challenge1.md

 # Data Set Notes
 Considerations about the dataset:
+- You'll be given the dataset in JSON and CSV formats.
+You're free to experiment with this non-relational data structure and develop your solution with this structure, or switch to the relational / tabular equivalent.
 - It is recommended to filter out rows that provide no value to the AI model.
-This can occur if the number of forecast samples is 0, or if the session type is 0 (unknown session type, as seen in the WeatherForecastSample definition above).
+This can occur if the number of forecast samples is 0 (num_weather_forecast_samples=0), or if the session type is 0 (unknown session type, as seen in the WeatherForecastSample definition above).
+This can be done doing an Exploratory Data Analysis.
 - It contains one or many weather forecast samples, up to 56.
 This depends on the duration of the race / grand prix where the data was recorded.
 For example, if we play a 1 hour game, we will encounter an array of 6 elements; the first one, for the current time (not a forecast), and subsequent ones for the following timeframes: 5 minutes, 10, 15, 30, and 60.
 So, we'll have the ground truth (0-minute time_offset), and the corresponding forecasts.
 A packet received 5 minutes later will then be in the time_offset=0 and will represent the ground truth.
+- The number of weather forecast samples for the same packet will be skewed, as not all games played in the dataset have the same length (and many have a lower length than 60 minutes).
+Normalization is recommended.
+The variables chosen to normalize / leave out of the model can be found by making an Exploratory Data Analysis.
 - In case of a Grand Prix, where we have practice, qualifying and race sessions (equivalent to Friday, Saturday and Sunday in reality), the length of the WeatherForecastSample packet array will be longer, as it will contain more predictions for more race types.
 The maximum theoretical number of forecast samples for the same timestamp is 56.
 This means that you're able to access weather forecasting for the weekend, even if you're still exploring data from the qualifying or practice sessions, and take this data into consideration if you want.
 - You have one packet per second.
 In reality, the game allows getting 2 PacketSessionData packets per second, but to avoid duplicates, we've removed half of them from the dataset.
 - You are free to consider whichever variables you deem necessary to make an accurate prediction of the variable __weather__, together with a probability of an event happening (e.g. 85% cloudy).